The Optimisation Group

-- Arie Koster of RWTH Aachen University (Germany) gives the seminar "Solving Mixed-Integer Non-Linear Programs by Adaptive Discretisation: Two Case Studies" on Tuesday 27 February 2018 in room ITC 1245 from 15:15 to circa 16:15.
+- Arie Koster of RWTH Aachen University (Germany) have the seminar "Solving Mixed-Integer Non-Linear Programs by Adaptive Discretisation: Two Case Studies" on Tuesday 27 February 2018 in room ITC 1245 from 15:15 to circa 16:15.
 The seminar will be on the use of iterative discretisation and mixed-integer linear programming for solving very hard non-linear discrete problems.
 The approach is illustrated by two case studies in decentralised energy system planning and wastewater network design.

 - Mats Carlsson, Pierre Flener, and Justin Pearson serve on the Programme Committee of CP 2018, held in Lille (France) in late August 2018.

 - Di Yuan serves on the Technical Programme Committee of the IEEE InfoCom Workshop on the Age of Information, held in Honolulu (Hawaii, USA) in April 2018.